We are excited to announce that the Swarm Lab will be re-organizing as we move toward the future with Swarm Lab 2.0:

 Cyber-physical systems integrate computing, networking, physical, and human components.
-Applications include transportation systems, automation, security, smart buildings, smart cities, medical systems and human advancement, energy generation and distribution, water distribution, agriculture, military systems, process control, asset management, and robotics.
+Applications include transportation systems, automation, security, smart buildings, smart cities, medical systems and human advancement, energy generation and distribution, water distribution, agriculture, process control, asset management, and robotics.
 IoT applies Internet technology to CPS applications.

 The work is organized around two cooperating SwarmLab centers:

 - Industrial Cyber-Physical Systems Center (iCyPhy) & Distributed Dynamic Systems (DDS)

 iCyPhy (pronounced eye-sigh-fie) focuses on design, modeling, and analysis techniques for CPS and IoT, with emphasis on industrial applications.
 It is committed to developing open-source software supporting the design and implementation of secure, reliable, and robust systems.